 67-100 psi: 3 margin of error acceptable (3%)

 So, for best accuracy, we first advise you to determine what the target pressure level you need for your specific use by consulting your owner's manual or the information sticker located inside the driver side door jam.
 Then, using the above margins for error, you can select which pressure measurement range (0-60 psi or 0-100 psi) is best suited to meet your needs.

 All of our products are exclusively engineered and designed by JACO Superior Products in the USA.
-After each unit is engineered to professional standards by our team, we then link up with our long-time trusted, world-class facility that our team has been working with for both industrial and commercial grade precision pressure equipment for over 30 years.
+After each unit is engineered to professional standards by our team, we then link up with our long-time trusted, state of the art production facility that our team has been working with for both industrial and commercial grade precision pressure equipment for over 30 years.

-At our manufacturing facility, every gauge is certified accurate to ANSI Grade B40.1 International Accuracy Standards & visually inspected for quality before being sent to our corporate warehouses where they undergo further visual inspection and testing, before finally being shipped off to our fulfillment warehouses across the country for fast and free delivery to you!
+At our manufacturing facility, every gauge is calibrated & certified accurate to its advertised standard, then visually inspected for quality and performance before being sent to our main company warehouse in Illinois, where they undergo further visual inspection and testing before finally being delivered to one of our fulfillment warehouses across the country for fast and free delivery to you!

 Here is a sneak peak of our Quality Inspection & Testing Lab in Crystal Lake, Illinois:

-Unlike digital gauges requiring batteries, our gauges will work fine under most cold conditions.
+Our gauges will work fine under most cold conditions.
 Make sure to store them in a dry, safe place - such as the glove box, center console, or a cargo organizer.